Debragga

 Beef plate contains a lot of cartilage, especially around the ribs, which is why beef short ribs are ideal for braising.
 This process of cooking with moist heat at a low temperature will dissolve cartilage and turn it into gelatin.

-Shop Now1 Shoulder (Pork Butt)
+1 Shoulder (Pork Butt)

 Pork butt is actually the shoulder connected to the upper front leg.
 The rectangular roast at the top of the leg is known as the “butt,” or “Boston butt,” as some call it.
 The “picnic” or “picnic shoulder,” which comes from the lower part of the shoulder, has a more triangular shape.
 It’s used for pulled pork or, when cured, for ham.
 Pork butt is a combination of both lean meat and fat, and is generally pretty large—it can be up to 8 pounds, or more.
 Pork shoulder is frequently braised for long periods of time, benefitting from the slow cooking and low heat to create rich and juicy meat.

-Shop Now2 Back Fat (Fatback)
+2 Back Fat (Fatback)

 This fat is just under the skin of the back, and offered with or without the skin (the rind).
 Fatback is a hard fat that is a staple of Southern-style cooking, and is critical to making traditional charcuterie.